-Prepare annual assurance report by the licensed person’s auditor on compliance by the licensed person with the rules set forth in Module 7 (Clients’ Funds & Assets) of the Executive Regulations of Law No. 7 of 2010.
-The required report shall be submitted to Capital Markets Authority not later than 1 March of every year provided that such report will be presented in Arabic language.
+Prepare an annual assurance report by the licensed person’s auditor on compliance by the licensed person with the rules set forth in Module 7 (Clients’ Funds & Assets) of the Executive Regulations of Law No. 7 of 2010.
+The required report shall be submitted to Capital Markets Authority not later than 1 March of every year provided that such report will be presented in the Arabic language.

 (Reference: Executive Regulations – Module 7: Clients’ Funds & Assets, Article (2.5) of Chapter 2 “General Provisions”).